-(d) Height

-- (i) The height of dwelling units may not exceed 6,5 metres to the wall plate in all cases, and 8,5 metres to the ridge of the roof in the case of a pitched roof. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply.

-(e) Open space
+- (d) Height - (i) The height of dwelling units may not exceed 8,5 metres in all cases. - (ii) The general provisions regarding earth banks and retaining structures in this By-law apply. - (e) Open space

 Within a group housing site, outdoor space of at least 50 m2 per dwelling unit must be provided, which may include private or communal open space or any functional outdoor space which is inaccessible to motor vehicles, but excludes roads, service yards and parking areas.